 Inverted nipple surgery with milk duct detachment is typically reserved for patients who are not planning to breastfeed.
 The procedure can be performed using a local anesthetic in combination with a sedative.
 Dr. Zuckerman will make an incision at the base of the nipple, detach the milk ducts, and reshape the nipple for the desired results.

-Both inverted nipple surgery techniques generally take only about an hour to complete on an outpatient basis.
-Inverted nipple surgery can be performed in the office setting or at one of Dr. Zuckerman’s state-of-the-art operating rooms in a nearby surgery center in Midtown Manhattan, accredited by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF).
-This distinction signifies the highest standard of care for our operating environments.
+Both techniques generally take only about an hour to complete on an outpatient basis.
+Inverted nipple surgery can be performed in an office setting or in Dr. Zuckerman’s state-of-the-art operating room, which is also inside his office in midtown Manhattan.
+Accredited by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF), this distinction signifies the highest standard of care for an operating environment.

 Ready for your inverted nipple surgery consultation with Dr. Zuckerman?
 Click the button below to schedule.
 We welcome your visit.